 © Queensland Government

-Cigarette beetles are a pest found in stored food products, buildings and wooden ornamental materials.
+Cigarette beetles are a pest found in compressed fibre boards, buildings, wooden ornamental materials, tobacco and stored food products.

 In Queensland, 4 species of anobiid beetles (Family: Anobiidae) occur in and around buildings.
 Queensland pine beetles and common furniture beetles, native to Europe, are economically significant, while pine bark anobiids and cigarette beetles are not very important.